How to create incredible new employee announcement emails

 Who should I send the new hire announcement email to?

-With an internal communications tool like Workshop, you can segment your audiences!
-This is a great option for larger companies that may have multiple locations and/or buildings, and only want to send new hire announcements to those who may “run into that person in the hallway,” so to speak.
+And, with an internal communications tool like Workshop, you can segment your audiences.
+It’s a great option for larger companies that may have multiple locations and/or buildings, and only want to send new hire announcements to those who may “run into that person in the hallway,” so to speak.

 Smaller organizations may want to highlight every time a new employee is added (and often, may even send an introduction or press release to customers, as well).